Boston Marathon postponed until Sept. 14 amid virus concerns

-BOSTON — Organizers of the Boston Marathon, the planet’s most celebrated footrace, are postponing the event until Sept.
-14 because of concerns over the coronavirus pandemic, Boston Mayor Marty Walsh announced Friday.
+BOSTON — The Boston Marathon, the world’s most celebrated footrace, was postponed until Sept.
+14 because of the coronavirus pandemic.

 But pressure had mounted in recent weeks from officials in Boston and the seven cities and towns along the 26.2-mile course.
-Some had expressed worries not only for the health of the 31,000 registered runners but also the estimated 1 million spectators who traditionally line the route, giving athletes hand slaps, high fives and even kisses as they pass.
+Some had expressed worries not only for the health of the 31,000 registered runners but also the estimated 1 million spectators who traditionally line the route, giving athletes hand slaps and even kisses as they pass.

-President Donald Trump’s order restricting most Europeans’ travel to the United States over the coronavirus complicated efforts to salvage the race.
-Thousands of runners come from Europe to compete at Boston.
+Walsh, making the announcement with race organizers and other officials outside City Hall, drew on the city’s rallying cry in the aftermath of the bombings that killed three and injured scores of others at the marathon finish line in 2013.

+“We’ve shown before that whatever the challenge to our marathon and to our city, we are Boston Strong,” he said.
+“The marathon is Boston.
+It connects us.
+It reflects us.
+It brings out our community spirit and our resiliency.”

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.